TrashPandaCode/reports/web-final/chapters/design.typ

   == System Design
   === Design goals

-  The primary design goals for the system focus on user engagement, educational clarity, and performance responsiveness, in line with the product’s role as an interactive, browser-based learning tool.
+  The primary design goals for the system focus on user engagement, educational clarity, and performance responsiveness, in line with the product's role as an interactive, browser-based learning tool.
 The following goals are prioritized:

   - Responsiveness and smooth interaction:
     - The system should provide immediate feedback to user actions (e.g., node placement, simulation control), with minimal lag, to maintain immersion and reduce frustration.